G1tHubLloyd/My_Flix_App/README.md

 git push -u origin main
 ```

-Replace `<YOUR_REMOTE_URL>` with the GitHub repository URL.
+Or use GitHub Desktop: Add the local repository and click `Publish repository`.

-## Notes
+## Final

-- If you already have Parcel installed globally you can run `parcel index.html` directly, but `npx parcel index.html` or the npm script are recommended to ensure the right version is used.
-- This README documents the minimal steps to verify Parcel is configured and running.
-Test commit from GitHub Desktop
+This README documents how to run and build the app locally.
+If you want, I can add GitHub topics or a more detailed CONTRIBUTING guide.